Supasheet.

 Permissions

-End-users do not need either permission — RLS lets them see their own deliveries through the user-scoped policies.
-Grant the permissions above only to admin roles that need to audit the full notification stream.
+End-users do not need a grant on either table — RLS lets them see their own deliveries through the user-scoped policies.
+Grant SELECT on the tables above only to admin roles that need to audit the full notification stream.

--- Grant admin visibility into all notifications (already seeded for x-admin)
+-- Grant admin visibility into all notifications (already granted to x-admin)

 Best Practices